 “I’m fine!”
 Sound familiar?
 With teens, this frequent claim often masks struggle with social isolation, school anxiety and schoolwork avoidance, excessive screen and video game time, experimentation with substances, hopelessness, helplessness, and thoughts of self-harm.
 And most of them don’t even know yet just how common such struggles are.
 Seeking to camouflage their pain, often teens simply try to “push through” to no avail, and simply give up.

 Many teens are resistant to starting therapy, because they think of the therapist as an ally to their parents and not for them.
 This is a common misconception that is often alleviated after their first meeting with me.
-The therapeutic alliance is the number one tell-tale sign whether your teenager will be helped through therapy.
+The therapeutic alliance is the primary factor in determining whether your teenager will be helped through therapy.

-If your teen is reluctant to start therapy, I usually have two, but not mutually exclusive, suggestions:
+If your teen is reluctant to start therapy, I usually have two suggestions:

-First, acknowledge to him that talking to a stranger about personal issues does seem scary and counter-intuitive.
-Suggest that he meet with me once without any obligation and emphasize that you would not force him to continue.
+First, acknowledge that talking to a stranger about personal issues may seem scary and counter-intuitive.
+Suggest that they meet with a therapist once without any obligation and emphasize that you would not force them to continue.

 I will sometimes meet with teens in the home or another preferred familiar environment.
 (There is a small additional fee for off-site services.)

 My work with teens starts simply and slowly—I listen.
 A therapist is not “just another adult” telling your teen what to do.
-Instead, my role as your child’s therapist is to foster rapport and trust to create a space for your teen to process his or her emotions.
+Instead, a therapist's role is to foster rapport and trust to create a space for your teen to process their emotions.
 Judgement is left at the door, as teens feel more than enough of that from themselves, their peers, and others.
 With time and trust, therapy helps teens move toward understanding their own behaviors and those of the other people in their lives.
 With understanding in place, we empower teens to embrace hopeful, courageous change, sorting the real from the imagined, and the helpful from the unhelpful.

-Once your teenager realizes that the therapist is her ally and not yours, she will be more likely to engage in treatment.
-A therapist very often can serve as a positive adult role model who isn’t the teen’s parent, which increases the likelihood that your teen won’t dismiss the guidance presented through therapy.
-As someone who has been working with teens for over eight years, I have honed my skills and have become an expert at engaging with even the hardest-to-reach teenagers.
+Once your teenager realizes that the therapist is their ally and not yours, they will be more likely to engage in treatment.
+A therapist often can serve as a positive adult role model who isn’t the teen’s parent, which increases the likelihood that your teen won’t dismiss the guidance presented through therapy.

 What can I do to support my teen’s therapy at home?